Top Espresso English phrasal verbs tips:

 Transitive phrasal verbs have a direct object.

-Examples of transitive phrasal verbs (direct object is in blue):
+Examples (direct object is in blue):

 - You need to fill out this form to register for the course.

 - I’m going to cut down on fast food this year.

 (cut down on = reduce)